regine/meltmodel/install.md

 Setting up Mac OS X
 ---------------

-1. To get a C compiler for OS X, you will need to obtain Apple's software development tool [Xcode](https://developer.apple.com/xcode/).
+1. To get a C compiler and Make for OS X, you will need to obtain Apple's software development tool [Xcode](https://developer.apple.com/xcode/).
 Included with Xcode are the compilers needed to build DEBaM and DETIM.
   * The easiest way to obtain Xcode is via the App Store.
 It's pretty big,